-Planting cool weather crops can allow you to harvest fresh produce into the winter in milder climates.
-Give these fall vegetables a try to extend your garden season.
+Planting cool season vegetables allows you to harvest fresh produce into the winter in milder climates.
+Give these fall vegetables a try to extend your gardening season.

 Contributed by Shannon Stonger

-We may not get the milder summers and fall beauty that northern climates have, but here in zone 8, we do get to grow some vegetables right on into winter.
+We may not get the milder summers and fall beauty that northern climates have, but here in zone 8, we do get to grow some vegetables right on into winter, so that we can harvest hardy vegetables for months past the usual end of the growing season.

 Most fall vegetables, even the cold-hardy varieties, would do well to be covered at temperatures below 25 degrees.